 A carefully curated set of photos is the most critical piece of visual content on any listing.
 The “Hero” image, also known as the “Thumbnail” image, is especially impactful: it’s an invitation for travelers to either click on your property—or breeze right past it for something more appealing.
 Here are a few ways to take advantage of its prominence:

 All told, a listing should have 20–30 photos.
-Data shows that roughly 88% of travelers have higher trust in properties with a minimum of 20 photos, and listings with 25+ images earn 40% more page views—and 30% more bookings.
+Data shows that nearly 90% of travelers have higher trust in properties with a minimum of 20 photos, and listings with 25+ images earn 40% more page views—and 30% more bookings.